isherep/AD430-Seattle-Emergency-Hubs/README.md

 ##### Google Firebase database was created to store information about hubs.
 ##### The application retrieves Hubs information from Google Firebase database.
 ##### User selects a neighborhood on the main page and his selection is saved untill the next time app is opened.
-##### The selected neighborhood information will be displayed even if all signals and wifi connections are lost, which is
+##### After choosing a neighborhood, the user can see the closest available emergency hubs and their types in the Neighborhoods activity.
-##### likely in the event of major earthquake.
+##### The selected neighborhood information will be displayed even if all signals and wifi connections are lost, which is likely in the event of major earthquake.

 ## Application Main Page